ps1-blacklist/Katana-OS/README.md

 > 🛑 **ATTENTION ALL USERS AND DEVELOPERS:**
 >
 > 1. **ORIGINAL PROJECT CLAIM:** This is the **OFFICIAL and ORIGINAL Katana OS** repository.
 Any other repository or project using the exact name *"Katana OS"* or *"Katana Linux"* after this release is a clone/copy.
 > 2. **STRICTLY PROTECTED BY LAW:** The codebase and scripts of **Katana OS** are fully licensed under the **GNU GPL v3**.
-Any unauthorized commercial distribution, renaming, or closing of this source code without explicit permission is strictly prohibited and violates open-source compliance laws.
+Any unauthorized commercial distribution, renaming, or closing of this source code without explicit permission is strictly prohibited.
 > 3. **NOT AN EXPLOIT TOOL FOR MALICIOUS USE:** **Katana OS** is built strictly for educational purposes, authorized penetration testing, and defensive security research.
-The developer holds NO responsibility for any misuse or illegal activities caused by this operating system.
+The developer holds NO responsibility for any misuse or illegal activities.

 ---